Video Link: https://vimeo.com/262597693

 One-leg squats deliver strength.
 Try them and see for yourself just how challenging they are.
 They also improve balance, since standing on one leg requires a lot of equilibrium.

-One-leg squatting is also functional since many movements in nature (kicking, climbing, jumping onto something, etc.) make us favor one leg at a time.
+One-leg squatting is also functional since many movements in nature (kicking, climbing, jumping on to something, etc.) make us favor one leg at a time.
 One more thing.
 One-leg squats require a high degree of mental focus, as well as mind-body connection since the legs are forced to do many different things throughout the exercise.
 Therefore, in the interest of safety, keep focused on the task at hand.

 This is another one-leg squat and will get you used to balancing on one leg.
-To do Bleacher squats, balance on your left foot and place the top of your right foot on top of a bench that is approximately knee high.
-Make sure your left foot stays in close to the same space and doesn't wander back and forth over your toes.
+To do Bleacher squats, balance on your left foot and place the top of your right foot on top of a bench that is approximately knee-high.
+Make sure your left foot stays close to the same space and doesn't wander back and forth over your toes.
 Drop back towards the bench and make sure you relax your right quad.

 To make sure your back stays upright, place your hands on your thighs.
 Go to parallel and come up about 90% of where you started.
 This will keep your quads under constant tension.
 Shoot for as many reps as you can, then change legs.

-There are several other varieties of squats: hack squats, front squats, Jefferson squats, box squats, belt squats and others too numerous to mention.
-If you would like to try them, research, get the proper form and give them a try.
+There are several other varieties of squats: hack squats, front squats, Jefferson squats, box squats, belt squats, and others too numerous to mention.
+If you would like to try them, research, get the proper form, and give them a try.